Joshua Media Ministries

-Joshua Media Ministries, also known as the Kingdom of God Global Church or Kingdom Family Church, is a ministry and church based in Taylor, Michigan.
-Former members have described it as a cult, and its president, David E. Taylor, has attracted accusations of sexual misconduct and criticism for his lavish lifestyle and high-profile real estate acquisitions.
-Taylor claims that these accusations are a racially motivated social media smear campaign.
+Joshua Media Ministries International (JMMI), also known as Kingdom of God Global Church (KOGGC) and Kingdom Family Church (KFC), is a ministry and church based in St. Louis, Missouri, and Taylor, Michigan.
+The ministry has been operating since 2007 under President and CEO David E. Taylor.

+Former members have described the organization as a cult, and Taylor has faced accusations of sexual misconduct as well as criticism for his extravagant lifestyle and high-profile real estate purchases.
+Taylor, however, denies these allegations, claiming they are a racially motivated social media smear campaign.

-Taylor claims that his ministerial efforts have "resulted in entire drug rings being dismantled, sex-slave trafficking being broken, blinded eyes opening, deaf ears hearing, the lame walking and the dead being brought back to life!".
+Taylor claims that his ministerial efforts have "resulted in entire drug rings being dismantled, sex-slave trafficking being broken, blinded eyes opening, deaf ears hearing, the lame walking, and the dead being brought back to life."
 The church has released a video of a member claiming that Taylor raised her from the dead.
-He also claims to have met Jesus Christ face-to-face, and to be able to instruct his followers to share that experience.
+He also claims to have met Jesus Christ face-to-face and to be able to instruct his followers to share that experience.

-On August 27, 2025, church president David Taylor and executive director Michelle Brannon were arrested in North Carolina and Florida on federal charges of forced labor, conspiracy to commit forced labor, and conspiracy to commit money laundering.
+On August 27, 2025, Taylor and executive director Michelle Brannon were arrested in North Carolina and Florida on federal charges of forced labor, conspiracy to commit forced labor, and conspiracy to commit money laundering.

+History

+Missouri business records indicate that entities using the Joshua Media name were first incorporated in the state in 2007, with Joshua Media Ministries International organized the following year; these early corporations were later administratively dissolved.

+The ministry subsequently adopted and used the alternative names Kingdom of God Global Church (KOGGC) and Kingdom Family Church (KFC) in its branding and public-facing materials.
+Its primary headquarters and mailing address are in Taylor, Michigan, and by the early 2020s, the organization reported or was reported to maintain ministry or call-center operations in Taylor, Michigan; Houston, Texas; Tampa and Ocala, Florida; and Chesterfield, Eureka, and Wildwood, Missouri.